SovereignCloudStack/standards/Standards/scs-XXXX-vN-decision-record-template.md

 <!---
-This is a template striving to provide a starting point for creating a standard or decision record adhering to scs-0001.
+This is a template striving to provide a starting point for creating a decision record adhering to scs-0001.
-Replace at least all text which is _italic_.
+Replace at least all text in the sections not marked as OPTIONAL.
 See https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0001-v1-sovereign-cloud-standards.md
 --->